Where to Stay in Paris: Best Paris Hotels by Neighborhood (2026)

 Hotel Hana Paris 2nd Arrondissement Boutique Hotel

-Hotel Hana is fairly new and a great option for a centrally located Paris hotel.
+Hotel Hana is fairly new and a great option for a centrally located hotel in Paris.
 The hotel is a five-star hotel with a Japanese-French mix.
 Don’t miss the hotel restaurant Hanabi for a delicious lunch or dinner.
 I enjoyed two nights here last year and splurged for the balcony, which was totally worth it.
 The detox massage in their beautiful spa was memorable, but their staff and hospitality were not.
+Plus, I cannot stop thinking about this balcony view.

 Explore Square du Temple and book an afternoon at the Picasso Museum.